Indian Constitution Questions Answers

 Q15 :

-Which is the final authority for establishing a new State in India?
+What is the supreme authority behind the formation of a new State in India?

 A